Music, University of Birmingham

 The temporal span of Kurekhin’s output offers a lens through which to better understand, contrast and compare cultural production during perestroika and after the fall of the Soviet Union.
 Studying the music, theatrics and lifestyles of Kurekhin and Pop Mechanics offers new insight into Soviet decline and illuminates what followed – demarcating a distinction between late and post-Soviet culture.

-2021 'Ways of Freedom: Late Soviet Experimentalism, Stiob, and the Politics of Indistinction', SMI/ICTM-IE Plenary Conference, Trinity College Dublin (Online).
+2021 'Ways of Freedom?
+Late Soviet Experimentalism, Stiob, and the Politics of Indistinction', SMI/ICTM-IE Plenary Conference, Trinity College Dublin (Online), 27-30 May.

-2019 'The Circuit Became the Score: The Ontology of David Tudor's Electronic Music', BFE/RMA Research Conference, University of Sheffield.
+2019 'The Circuit Became the Score: The Ontology of David Tudor's Electronic Music', BFE/RMA Postgraduate Research Conference, University of Sheffield, 10-12 January.